Max1412/101worker/modules/commentSentiments/README.md

 What we can see here is, that even with no completely neutral sentences taken into account, ne neutral scores outrank the positive/negative scores by far.
-This means that even the positive or negative comments are **not strongly positive or negative** This actually confirms what we expected: Source-Code comments do not contain very strong sentiments, and thus are basically very neutral.
+This means that even the positive or negative comments are **not strongly positive or negative**.
+This actually confirms what we expected: Source-Code comments do not contain very strong sentiments, and thus are basically very neutral.
 This is also confirmed by the overall low ratios between neutral and non-neutral comments seen in the second type of figures.